Legacy application modernization with low-code platforms

 2. Data Migration – Converting data from legacy systems to a readable format for use in new systems can be challenging, often resulting in data loss or corruption.
 A separate program or app may be needed to convert the data to a readable format for use in new systems, and the same app must convert the data back to legacy format if necessary.
 However, this approach is complex and may increase the likelihood of data loss.

-3.Lack of documentation – Inadequate documentation makes it difficult to comprehend the process flow and interconnections between programs, as well as the reasons for writing code in a specific manner.
+3. Lack of documentation – Inadequate documentation makes it difficult to comprehend the process flow and interconnections between programs, as well as the reasons for writing code in a specific manner.

-4.Security and compliance risks – As legacy systems lose their warranty and support, fixing vulnerabilities becomes increasingly challenging and may require innovative methods to cover the gaps or mask the issues
+4. Security and compliance risks – As legacy systems lose their warranty and support, fixing vulnerabilities becomes increasingly challenging and may require innovative methods to cover the gaps or mask the issues

-5.Business Continuity – The legacy systems were created without taking into account modern issues such as scalability, flexibility, and changing regulatory requirements, resulting in significant expenses to analyze and re-architect them.
+5. Business Continuity – The legacy systems were created without taking into account modern issues such as scalability, flexibility, and changing regulatory requirements, resulting in significant expenses to analyze and re-architect them.

-6. Availability of resources – there are two distinct factors to consider here: a) employee resistance to change b) scarcity of individuals with knowledge of such systems in the market.
-While managing the first issue might be easier and can be achieved with a slower pace, building knowledge from scratch to handle the latter issue can be much more complicated.
+6. Availability of resources – there are two distinct factors to consider here: a) employee resistance to change and b) scarcity of individuals with knowledge of such systems in the market.
+While managing the first issue might be easier and can be achieved at a slower pace, building knowledge from scratch to handle the latter issue can be much more complicated.

-What are the core functionalities of a low code platform that make legacy system migration a breeze?
+What are the core functionalities of a low-code platform that make legacy system migration a breeze?

 1. Visual Development: Low-code platforms provide visual development capabilities, allowing users to design and develop applications through intuitive drag-and-drop interfaces.
 This eliminates the need for extensive coding, making it easier for developers and citizen developers alike to migrate legacy systems.